 As such, it is reasonable to put a structure in place that requires the founding team to “earn” their shares over time based on their ongoing engagement with the business as it grows and evolves.

 Early Founder Departures

 Ask any number of founders who had a co-founder bail on them for the “safety” of a high paying job at some big corporation but owned their shares outright and decided to keep them, how they feel about vesting founders shares.
-When you make the business a success, is it really fair that this person shares in the spoils in a big way?
+When you make the business a success, is it really fair that this person shares in the spoils in a big way but did not contribute to the success?
 Doubtful.